Keyboard shortcuts

 Course Structure

 This course is divided into 3 weeks.
-We will serve the Qwen2-7B-Instruct model and optimize it throughout the course.
+We will serve Qwen3 MLX models and optimize the serving path throughout the course.

-- Week 1: serve Qwen2 with purely matrix manipulation APIs.
+• Week 1: serve Qwen3 with purely matrix manipulation APIs.
 Just Python.

 How to Use This Book